matheusgontijo/system-config-history/README.md

 https://shields.io/
 -->

->👉&nbsp;&nbsp;*Keep the system config history!
-Monitor, compare & revert them to previous versions, via admin, with just few clicks.*
+>👉&nbsp;&nbsp;*Monitor, compare & revert system configs to previous versions, via admin, with just few clicks.*

 *Would you please give a GitHub star ⭐ to this project?
 Thank you so much for your support!*